pymloaccounting/pymloaccounting.github.io/_posts/2017-01-25-Customer-and-Vendor-Endpoints.md

 </header>

 The management of customers and vendors is included in business "partners" API endpoint.
 A partner must have a "name", where other fields are optional.
+If you use "code" for managing partners, it should be unique.

 ## Overview
 | Endpoint                                                        |  Description  |